staff

 John Brophy

-John is a full member of the Chartered Institute of Ecology and Environmental Management (MCIEEM), as well as a Chartered Ecologist (CECol).
+John is a full member of the Chartered Institute of Ecology and Environmental Management (MCIEEM), as well as a Chartered Ecologist (CEcol).
 He holds a Freshwater Macroinvertebrate Species IdQ from the Natural History Museum, London and is intercalibrated with the EPA for carrying out Small Streams Risk Score (SSRS) assessments.

 Download John Brophy’s CV